-Unit IV: Explore the biological diversity of any population group considering a
+Unit IV: Explore the biological diversity of any population group considering a minimum of five genetic traits

 Unit V: Highlight the contributions of any two contemporary Indian anthropologists.

 1. Nicholas D. (2001).
 Castes of Mind: Colonialism and the Making of Modern India.
 Princeton University Press.